SinghAstra/ComponentX/README.md

 # SelectX

-SelectX is a web application and repository focused on reusable code for building **Master-Detail Layouts** (Split View).
+SelectX is focused on reusable code for building **Master-Detail Layouts** (Split View).
 It allows developers to create UIs where a list of items is displayed on one side, and detailed information about a selected item is shown on the other.

 ## Tech Stack